armbian/documentation/docs/Process_CI.md

 - a full set of stable release images (default)

 **Notes**:
+- this process prepares images for release without pushing them to the download pages
 - you can only generate images that are defined in [targets-release-standard-support.yaml](https://github.com/armbian/os/blob/main/userpatches/targets-release-standard-support.yaml) build lists!
 - images generation workflows are compiled and are pretty much the same, just with different defaults